mariodim/ml_mobile_dataset/README.md

 ## Output

 Output files include:
-- TXT files containing time series predictions per technique --> e.g. the output file mob_g722_cnn.txt is a 6-column file containing prediction per each feature obtained by applying the CNN technique
+- TXT files containing time series predictions per technique --> e.g. the output file mob_g722_cnn.txt is a 6-column file containing prediction per each feature obtained by applying the CNN technique.
+Such files have been used to produce the prediction plots embedded in the output.
+Once exported, such files can be obviously used to reproduce the plots eventually through different plot tools.
 - TXT files containing performance indicators per technique --> e.g. the output file mae_cnn.txt contains the Mean Absolute Error obtained after applying CNN technique per feature; similarly, the output file mse_cnn.txt contains the Mean Squared Error obtained after applying CNN technique per feature.
-Please note that such performance are also displayed directly in the output code
+Please note that such performance are also displayed directly in the output code.
-- Information about training time per each technique (directly shown into the output code)
+- Information about training time per each technique (directly shown into the output code).